 After any injury, get emergency medical care if you need it.
-If you do not need to rush to the emergency room, however, you can stay at the scene and try to get some information about the dog and its owner.
+If you do not need to rush to the emergency room, then stay at the scene and try to gather evidence about the dog and its owner.
 If a dog bites you, collect this information right away:

 - Step 1: The name and address of the dog’s owner